bbauska/W3Cx-5of5/README.md

 ![](./images/image436.png){width="6.0in"
 height="3.113461286089239in"}

-I prepared for you\... more for advanced users\... a multiple image, sound and music loader.
+I prepared for you&#41; more for advanced users&#41; a multiple image, sound and music loader.

-It\'s a function that you will call\... that will load in background, for you, images, sound samples and also deal with streamed music.
+It&apos;s a function that you will call&#41; that will load in background, for you, images, sound samples and also deal with streamed music.

 And when everything is ready, it will call a function of your own that